isomerpages/moe-hci/news-and-events/news/_posts/2024-01-26-post-C1 Orientation Programme 2024.md

 <p>Welcome to our Hwa Chong family!</p>
 <p>Please find the details on some information for 2 Feb and the schedule
 of the first few days of Orientation in the attached document.</p>
-<p>An email will be sent from the school on 1 Feb afternoon to the email
+<p>A SMS will be sent from the school on 1 Feb afternoon to your handphone
-address that you provided to MOE in your school application to JC.
-It will include the log-in details to the HCI online platforms.
-Please check your spam/junk folder as well.</p>
+number that you provided to MOE in your school application to JC.
+It will include the log-in details to the HCI online platforms.</p>
 <p>Therafter, your Orientation Group Leader (OGL) will communicate with you
 via your HCI Gmail Google Chat on 1 Feb in the late afternoon.</p>
 <p>Please check the chat group prior to reporting to school on 2 Feb.
 See